Cruzkenneth504/weather-forcast/README.md

 ## **Code Learning Points**

-- * Learning point comments have been added to documents.
-Example below:
+- * Documents have been updated with learning point comments.
+As an illustration:

 ###